 Does your church really support LGBTQ+?

 Yes.
 Not only do we support the LGBTQ+ community, but several of our members and staff are queer.
 At Faith, God's children are celebrated for who they are, and there are absolutely no constraints as to when and where queer-identifying parishioners or visitors may serve.
 The Evangelical Lutheran Church of America (ELCA) is our governing body, and we are a part of the Sierra Pacific Synod.
-Our bishop is transgender, specifically nonbinary.
 Within the ELCA, churches can opt to be a "Reconciling in Christ" community.
 When churches like ours adopt the RIC status, it means that we openly announce our inclusion.
 Faith Lutheran Church is a celebratory and affirming place of worship for cis and transgender staff, council, members, volunteers, and visitors of all sexualities.

 I don't know much about LGBTQ+.
 Where can I educate myself?

 Check out LGBTQ+ Identities and their Meanings , a Faith Lutheran publication touching on different gender and sexual identities.
 Your Trans Neighbor touches on the basics of what it means to be transgender.
 These publications were created by queer and trans identifying members of Faith Lutheran Church and edited by Stonewall Alliance.
 For more faith-based, LGBTQ+ education, check out Reconciling Works' Gender Identity and Sexual Orientation resources.

 Does Faith participate in queer events?